kleetus/docker-based-gitian-builder/README.md

 ###What's next
 * Optionally, you may create a digital signature of the resulting output manifest file.
 * This file will be located in your host's shared cache directory results directory.
-The file's name is: <package name>-res.yml, where package name will resemble bitcoin-0.12.1-linux64-res.yml
+The file's name is: package name-res.yml, where package name will resemble bitcoin-0.12.1-linux64-res.yml

 ###How to use PGP/GnuPG to sign your manifest file
 1. Fork the following repository in GitHub and then clone your fork: